emhaston/the-turing-way/book/website/reproducible-research/overview.md

 Scientific results and evidence are strengthened if those results can be replicated and confirmed by several independent researchers (see {ref}`definitions <rr-overview-definitions>`).

 When researchers employ transparency in their research - in other words, when they properly document and share the data and processes associated with their analyses - the broader research community is able to save valuable time when reproducing or building upon published results.
 Often, data or code from prior projects will be re-used by new researchers to verify old findings or develop new analyses.
+Effective digital preservation of data and software (including websites) will ensure that resources remain accessible.

 Learn about some of the other benefits of reproducible research in the {ref}`Added Advantages <rr-overview-benefits>` subchapter.